 Secure Information Exchange

 There is no point stressing the importance of secure information exchange because its need is obvious.
-Token-based authentication mechanisms, encrypted data both in transit and at rest, secure transfer protocols like HTTPS, role-based access control are just a few starters.
+Token-based authentication mechanisms, encrypted data both in transit and at rest, secure transfer protocols like HTTPS, and role-based access control are just a few starters.
+ISO 27001-certified solutions are always a safe bet.

 Restricting Confidential Information to Authorized Access